sayefdeen/reading-notes401/class-01.md

 ### 1. [Array.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

-Its a prototype function (method) that can be used by arrays, it will return a new array without effecting the original one.
+it is a method that can be used by arrays, it will return a new array without effecting the original one.

 ```javascript
 Array.map();